Our Professional Associates

 Robin has written articles and led seminars on a variety of topics in the field of institutional advancement, and serves on the boards of a number of local not-for-profit organizations.
 Prior to her work in development, she was a high school English teacher and free-lance journalist.
 She received a B.A. in English, with distinction, from Colby College, and a M.Ed. from Boston University.

 Throughout her professional career, Anita Lauricella has been committed to applying strategic thinking and analytical methods to serve the needs of community nonprofit organizations.
-Since 2001 she has headed her own consulting firm, which provides financial management, program development, coalition-building, and strategic consulting services to organizations involved in the arts, community service, and education.
+Her areas of specialization include financial management, program development, coalition-building, and strategic consulting services to organizations involved in the arts, community service, and education.

 Anita also has over ten years of experience in the public sector, developing policy initiatives for state and local governments on financial management and fiscal policy.
-She has served on several boards of nonprofit organizations, including chairing the board of Women Express/Teen Voices, and serving on the boards of the Arts & Business Council of Greater Boston, Volunteer Lawyers for the Arts, and StageSource.
+She has served on several boards of nonprofit organizations, including Women Express/Teen Voices, the Arts & Business Council of Greater Boston, and StageSource.
 She holds a Bachelor's degree in Economics from Clark University and an MBA from the University of Massachusetts, Amherst.

 Joanne is an independent marketing consultant specializing in strategic marketing, with a special emphasis on designing and moderating focus groups.
 She serves a variety of clients in the New England area and throughout the Northeast, including both for-profit and nonprofit organizations; in addition to clients of Janet Bailey Associates, Joanne has also conducted focus group research for Lincoln Center, Boston Symphony Orchestra, American Museum of Natural History, and Boston College.
 Prior to starting her own consulting practice, she was Director of Marketing and Public Relations at Boston Ballet for ten years, spearheading that organization's dramatic audience growth that took place from the mid-1980's through the mid-1990s.